icicleio/docs/docs/api/stream.md

 Returns a generator that should be used within a coroutine or used to create a new coroutine.
 Reads data from the given readable stream until the given string of bytes is read from the stream or the max length is reached.
 The matched string of bytes is included in the result string.

+##### Parameters
+`$source`
+:   A readable stream to read from.

+`$needle`
+:   The string to match against while reading.

+`$maxLength`
+:   The maximum number of bytes to read from `$source`.

+`$timeout`
+:   Number of seconds until the returned promise is rejected with a `TimeoutException` and the stream is closed if the data cannot be written to the stream.
+Use 0 for no timeout.

 Resolution | Type | Description
 :-: | :-- | :--
 Fulfilled | `string` | Fulfilled when the given string is read from the stream or the max length is reached.